davisjoseph6/holbertonschool-machine_learning/supervised_learning/deep_cnns/README.md

 Your files will be executed with numpy (version 1.25.2) and tensorflow (version 2.15) All your files should end with a new line
-The first line of all your files should be exactly #!/usr/bin/env python3 A README.md file, at the root of the folder of the project, is mandatory Your code should use the pycodestyle style (version 2.11.1) All your modules should have documentation (python3 -c 'print(__import__("my_module").__doc__)') All your classes should have documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)') All your functions (inside and outside a class) should have documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
+The first line of all your files should be exactly #!/usr/bin/env python3 A README.md file, at the root of the folder of the project, is mandatory.
+Your code should use the pycodestyle style (version 2.11.1) All your modules should have documentation (python3 -c 'print(__import__("my_module").__doc__)') All your classes should have documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)') All your functions (inside and outside a class) should have documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
-Unless otherwise noted, you are not allowed to import any module except from tensorflow import keras as K All your files must be executable
+Unless otherwise noted, you are not allowed to import any module except from tensorflow import keras as K All your files must be executable.
 The length of your files will be tested using wc